 - Linux machines (see the Supported Distributions & Versions section: https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-endorsed-distros).

-- The maximum size of one disk for a VM in Microsoft Azure is 1023 GB.
+- The maximum size of one disk of a VM restored to Microsoft Azure must not exceed 1023 GB.
 You cannot restore a machine that has disks of a greater size.
-For more information, see https://azure.microsoft.com/en-us/documentation/articles/azure-subscription-service-limits/.

 - If the system disk of an initial machine uses the GPT partitioning scheme, the number of partitions on the disk cannot exceed 4.
 During restore such disk will be converted to a disk with the MBR partitioning scheme.